astrohart/MFR/MFR.Registry.Helpers/README.md

 This parameter is required to be non-blank.
-Normally, if a blank value is specified for `valueName`, the (Default) value would be accessed; however, since it's always the case that such a value exists for every Registry key, this is a non-sequitur to this method. |
+Normally, if a blank value is specified for `valueName`, the (Default) value would be accessed; however, since it's always the case that such a value exists for every Registry key, this a non-sequitur to this method. |

 <a name='M-MFR-Registry-Helpers-RegistryHiveExtensions-RemoveHiveName-System-String-'></a>